French Cleat Tool Holder Building Tips

 Plan your tool holders

-Lay out the tools or other items to help you decide what type and size holder will work the best.
+Lay out the tools or other items to help you decide what type and size holder will work the best for storing your tools.

 Medium-Size shelves, depending on their design and the weight of their contents, may need to span more than one cleat.